 - Set your practice schedule.
 Please make every effort to stick to a regular practice schedule.
 We understand things do come up.
 Make sure to communication any changes to practice/game schedule in a timely manner.

-As a coach (admin of team), you have the ability to view and manage your team roster and members, communicate directly with your team and organize your team calendar.
-Gameday schedule will automatically sync with your team calendar once game day schedules goes live.
+As a coach (admin of team), you can to view and manage your team roster and members, communicate directly with your team and organize your team calendar.
+Gameday schedule will automatically sync with your team calendar once game day schedules go live.

 - All coaches/assistants are responsible to complete a background check yearly/risk management documents with Alabama Soccer Association in a timely manner.
 You will receive an email to complete the above tasks.